georgeyounes/CRIMP/README.md

 In the case of 1E 2259+586, the pulse is double-peaked, separated by approximately 0.5 in phase, and the two peaks have a similar height.
 Hence, the maximum likelihood can get stuck in a local minimum around the wrong peak.
 The '-bm' flag ensures that you grid the full parameter space for the phase-shift to avoid these issues.
 In the case where the pulse shape of your pulsar is simpler, e.g., single-peaked, this flag can be removed to speed up the TOA calculation.

-This script will also produce a plot ('-tf'+"_phaseResiduals.pdf") of the phase residuals in cycles which, for our example of 1E 2259+586, looks like this
+This script will also produce a simple log file ('.log'), and a plot ('-tf'+"_phaseResiduals.pdf") of the phase residuals in cycles which, for our example of 1E 2259+586, is this

 [ToAs_2259_phaseResiduals.pdf](data%2FToAs_2259_phaseResiduals.pdf)

-Looks like a jump.
+Looks like a glitch.
 Evidently, the phase wrap at the end is normal, and it implies you need to add one cycle to those TOAs.
 We just reproduced the upper-right panel of Figure 2 in [Younes et al. 2020, ApJ...896L..42Y](https://ui.adsabs.harvard.edu/abs/2020ApJ...896L..42Y/abstract).

 From this point on, you can use Tempo2, PINT, or your own tools to fit the TOAs to whatever timing model you would like.
 ## Few words on what is happening under the hood